jerilynzheng/al-folio/_projects/onomatic.markdown

 **Problem**

 Language learning is a process that lasts for a lifetime.
 Throughout school, much of the emphasis of language learning is based on developing the proper vocabulary and grammar.
 However, after speaking with parents and teachers of students with learning disabilities during the pandemic, we realized that the challenges of learning languages online are heightened by the reduced immersion.
-Because students cannot practice and stay engaged in conversations and active applications of the new words that they learn, they retain less.
+Because students cannot <mark>practice and stay engaged</mark> in conversations and active applications of the new words that they learn, they retain less.

 We wanted to create a platform that addresses 3 main points:
 1. **Accessibility**: We want everyone to be able to learn languages in an engaging,